HumphreyLu6/CMPUT-412-C4/README.md

 <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/location2.png" width="40%" height="40%">
 </p>

 - ***Location 4*** is the third location led by a off ramp track.
-8 parking spots are located on the floor which are represented by red squares.
-A AR tag is placed in any one of the 1 - 5 spot, and one of the other spot among (2, 3, 4) has a box with AR tags, the red shapes are placed at spot 6, 7 and 8.
-The robot need to push the box into the AR tag marked spot and park inside of the spot which has the same shape as the green shape from location 2 to get the full mark.
+8 parking stalls are located on the floor which are represented by red squares.
+A box with AR tags are placed in one of the 2, 3, 4 stalls, and a different AR tag that indicates goal stall is placed in one of remaining stalls(against the wall), the red shapes are placed at spot 6, 7 and 8.
+The robot need to push the box into the AR tag marked stall and park inside of the stall which has the same shape as the green shape from location 2.
 After finishing parking at three spots, the robot needs to find the on ramp location and keep following the track.

 <p align = "center">
 <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/location4.png" width="40%" height="40%">
 </p>

-- ***Location 3*** is the last location which is marked by three hald red lines, each red line indicated there is a shape located counterclockwise from the track, the robot needs to find the one with same shape as the green shape at location 2.
+- ***Location 3*** is the last location which is marked by three half red lines, each red line indicated there is a shape located counterclockwise from the track, the robot needs to find the one with same shape as the green shape at location 2.

 <p align = "center">
 <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/location3.png" width="40%" height="40%">
 </p>

 ## _**Pre-requisites**_
+-   In order to execute this competition, a few hardwares used are listed below:
+    - A laptop
+    - Kobuki Turtlebot 2
+    - Asus Xtion Pro RGB-D Camera
+    - USB webcam
+    - Logitech Controller
+    - Two foam bumpers

 -   The project is built with python2.7 on Ubuntu 16.04.
 Dependencies include ROS kinetic package, smach state machine, and other drivers for the turtle bot sensor.
 If these are not installed please refer to the official installation page on ROS wiki or official python installation websites.

     -   Kobuki  [http://wiki.ros.org/kobuki/Tutorials/Installation/kinetic](http://wiki.ros.org/kobuki/Tutorials/Installation/kinetic)